-RentBetter is a three year research programme funded by the Nationwide Foundation on private renting in Scotland.
-The Foundation commissioned Indigo House to undertake this work between August 2019 and August 2022.
+RentBetter is a five year research programme funded by the Nationwide Foundation on private renting in Scotland.
+The Foundation commissioned Indigo House to undertake this work between August 2019 and August 2024.

 The purpose of the research is to understand the impacts of changes that have been made in the private rented sector in Scotland, and to share lessons learned for the benefit of private tenants and landlords across the UK.